 - 1. All activities will be conducted in accordance with the CAAs. - 2.
 The criteria for evaluating the need for habitat management, including all uses described in this CD, will be determined during annual planning activities. - 3.
 Activities must meet specific and articulated habitat and related wildlife objectives and contribute to the achievement of the purposes for which the refuge units were established.
 These objectives may be outlined in a Comprehensive Conservation Plan, a Habitat Management Plan, an Annual Work Plan, or in the Special Use Permit. - 4.
-Farming (Cooperative) - - A. SUPs or Cooperative Farming Agreements will specify the type of crop to be planted and describe the refuges' share. - B. The SUP may specify any herbicide or agricultural restrictions of the tract. - C. The SUP may specify timing constraints to insure that the proper field work is completed at the appropriate time. - D. The permit is issued subject to the revocation and appeals procedure contained in Title 50, Part 25 of the Code of Federal Regulations. - E. Refuge managers will comply with all existing and current policies regarding the use of genetically modified crops (glyphosate-tolerant soybeans and corn)
+Farming (Cooperative) -Á - A. SUPs or Cooperative Farming Agreements will specify the type of crop to be planted and describe the Refuges'Áshare.Á - B. The SUP may specify any herbicide or agricultural restrictions of the tract. - C. The SUP may specify timing constraints to insure that the proper field work is completed at the appropriate time. - D. All activities will adhere to general condition for cooperative farming programs as listed in the Cooperative Agriculture Use Policy (620 FW 2).

-as referenced Environment Assessment for Use of Genetically-Modified Glyphosate-Tolerant Soybeans and Corn for Habitat Restoration and Management on National Wildlife Refuge System Lands in Region 6 completed April 2011.

-F. Activity will occur only on currently farmed or previously farmed System-owned or -managed lands.

-5. Grazing (Cooperative) -

-- A. SUPs will specify the stocking rate, dates of use, and timing for each unit or grazing cell on the Refuge or WPA. - B. The standard grazing fee; as determined for each state by the Regional Office or local market research, and any standard deduction for any labor or work done on the Service lands will be included on the SUP. - C. Grazing permittees must comply with all applicable State Livestock Health laws. - D. No supplemental feeding will be allowed without authorization from the Project Leader/Manager. - E. Control and confinement of livestock will be the responsibility of the permittee. - F. The permit is issued subject to the revocation and appeals procedure contained in Title 50, Part 25 of the Code of Federal Regulations.
+- E. All operations are to be carried out in accordance with the BMPs and soil conservation practices. - F. Pesticide use is restricted by type and economic threshold limitation.
+Annually, all proposed pesticides must be submitted to and approved by the Refuge Manager or the Regional or National Integrated Pest Management (IPM) coordinator. - G. The only Genetically Modified (GM) crops allowed are glyphosate- tolerant corn and soybeans. - H. Activity will occur only on currently farmed or previously farmed Systemowned or -managed lands. - 5.
+Grazing (Cooperative) - - A. SUPs will specify the stocking rate, dates of use, and timing for each unit or grazing cell on the Refuge or WPA. - B. The standard grazing fee; as determined for each state by the Regional Office or local market research, and any standard deduction for any labor or work done on the Service lands will be included on the SUP. - C. Fencing, water supply, and other livestock management infrastructure needs and costs will be outlined on a site by site basis in the SUP. - D. Grazing permittees must comply with all applicable State Livestock Health laws. - E. No supplemental feeding will be allowed without authorization from the Project Leader/Manager. - F. Control and confinement of livestock will be the responsibility of the permittee. - G. No insecticides may be used on District lands. - 6.
+Haying (Cooperative) - - A. Prescribed having will generally not take place before August 1 in any given year, unless there are documented management reasons for prescribing an earlier hay date. - B. Generally, not more than 50 percent of a tract may be hayed in any one year, unless size restrictions or habitat conditions warrant haying of more than half of the area. - C. Any Special Use Permits and Cooperative Agricultural Agreements will be written consistent with 620 FW 2 Cooperative Agricultural Use Policy and Region 6 Cooperative Agricultural Program Guidance (2022).

-6. Haying (Cooperative) -

-- A. Prescribed haying will generally not take place before August 1 in any given year, unless there are documented management reasons for prescribing an earlier hay date. - B. The permit is issued subject to the revocation and appeals procedure contained in Title 50, Part 25 of the Code of Federal Regulations - C. Generally, not more than 50 percent of a tract may be haved in any one year, unless size restrictions or habitat conditions warrant having of more than half of the area.